zyddnys/manga-image-translator/README_EN.md

 * Note this may not work sometimes due to stupid google gcp kept restarting my instance.
 In that case you can wait for me to restart the service, which may take up to 24 hrs.
 * Note this online demo maybe using an earlier version and not representing the current main branch version.
 # Changelogs
+### 2021-07-26
+Major upgrades for all components, now we are on beta! \
+Note in this version all English texts are detected as capital letters, \
+You need Python >= 3.8 for `cached_property` to work
+1. Detection model upgrade
+2. OCR model upgrade, better at text color extraction
+3. Inpainting model upgrade
+4. Major text rendering improvement, faster rendering and higher quality text with shadow
+5. Slight mask generation improvement
+6. Various bugfixes
+7. Default detection resolution has been dialed back to 1536 from 2048
 ### 2021-07-09
 1. Fix erroneous image rendering when inpainting is not used
 ### 2021-06-18